JoakimOL/Ttm4135-compendium/src/09-hashes.md

 ## Combining encryption and MAC{#sec:authencryption:combining}

-How do you ensure both confidentiality (no one can read your messages) and integrity (you know the message is from a legitimate sender)?
+How do you ensure both confidentiality (no one can read your messages) and integrity (the messages aren't tampered with)?
 A proposed solution is to split your assumed established shared key, _K_, into two parts - one for encryption and one to obtain a MAC.

 There are three possible ways to combine encryption and MACs: